Rsekaii/rsekaii.github.io/_posts/emath/2025-05-12-dif-uni-fun.md

   > **Examples**: $\mathbb{Q}$, $\mathbb{R}$, $\mathbb{F}_p$

 ## Finite Fields $\mathbb{F}_p$

-> at the end of the post, I will provide a list of nested algebraic structures from Abstract Algebra, which form the foundation needed to reach the structure used in our construction.

 - **Finite Field**  $\mathbb{F}_p$
   - A field with finitely many elements